Australian Mineral Resources

-Australia is estimated to have 13% of the world’s EDR of copper and ranked second in the world behind Chile (28%) and ahead of Peru (11%), the USA (6%) and Mexico (6%).
+Australia is estimated to have 12% of the world’s EDR of copper and ranked second in the world behind Chile (29%).
+Peru, the USA and Mexico also rank highly.

 As a result of recent changes in the reporting of Australia’s diamonds, it’s not possible to compare Australia’s EDR of diamonds to the rest off the world using USGS figures.

 Click image for a huge 25MB hi-def image.

 Australia is estimated to have 17% of the world’s EDR of gold and ranked first in the world ahead of South Africa, Russia and Chile.

 Australia is estimated to have 28% of the world’s EDR of iron ore and ranked first in the world ahead of Russia (14%) with Brazil and China close behind.

 Lead, Zinc and Silver